N1ko0L/KillGHub/README.md

 ## Usage

 1. Double-click the batch file or run it from a terminal.
-2. Press Enter
+2. Press Enter.
-3. Wait and listen to the funny sounds
+3. Wait and listen to the funny sounds.
-4. Go have fun instead of fixing a crappy program from a billion dollars company
+4. Go have fun instead of fixing a crappy program from a billion dollars company.

 > **Note:** The sound may be extremely loud, sorry lol.